aws-observability/aws-otel-test-framework/cdk_infra/README.md

 ### Linter

 ESLint is used to make sure formatting is done well.
 To run the linter, call `npm run lint`.

+### cdk.context.json

+The app relies on `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` to set their [environment](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
+The CDK documentation suggestions that [runtime context](https://docs.aws.amazon.com/cdk/v2/guide/context.html#context_construct) files should be checked into source control.
+A readonly IAM role is required to run `cdk synth` on all accounts that this app will be subsequently deployed to.

 ## Useful commands